noseglasses/Leidokos-Python/README.md

 <img src="https://github.com/CapeLeidokos/CapeLeidokos/blob/master/CapeLeidokos.svg?sanitize=true">

 # Example usage
+For the impatient let's start with a usage example.

 Below you see the python code of the example `examples/test_kaleidoscope.py` that is provided as part of the project source repository.
 It tests some functionality of the firmware.